pranshugaba/maths-wiki/docs/combinatorics/1/pigeonhole-principle.md

 >Too many pigeons, not enough holes

 ## Statement
-The pigeonhole theorem[^1] may seem very simple to state and understand, but is very powerful.
+The pigeonhole theorem[^1] is a simple yet powerful tool that is very useful throughout combinatorics.

 [^1]: Often abbreviated to PHP.